 Finding a Contractor

 Homeowners searching for contractors to help with electrification are often met with conflicting advice or outdated information.
 The City of Ann Arbor has partnered with Michigan Saves to create an Electrification Badging program to help homeowners find contractors who are well-versed in electrification, solar, and efficiency.
-Contractors who earn the Badge have done a series of 5 training modules, as well as continuing education for badge maintenance.
+To earn the badge, contractors must do five training modules and continuing education.
 You can search for “Electrification" in the Contractor Locator and look for the badge by their name.
-Learn more about the Michigan Saves home electrification program on their Residential Electrification webpage.
+Learn more about the Michigan Saves home electrification program on their

 Electrification Video Series